How to Slay the Day - Your Complete Bridesmaid Checklist

 √ Portable Cell Phone Charger - Don't let your battery run out and miss all the good late night photos!
 You can buy a cheap phone charger on Amazon that is the size of your lipstick.
 It even comes in pink!

 √ Snack Bar - The day of the wedding is always crazy and sometimes people forget to eat.
 It's good to plan ahead and have some snack bars around.
 Make sure you choose ones that won't ruin the Bride's white dress, or yours!
-I pretty much live on belVita's biscuits because they leave me feeling full, don't leave a mess, and their easy to throw into your bag.
+I pretty much live on belVita's biscuits because they leave me feeling full, don't leave a mess, and they're easy to throw into your bag.